 Fact #5: Hollywood Limelight

-Perhaps because border collies are very clever, which makes them easy to train, they became big movie stars.
+The border collie is the most intelligent breeds, because of their trainability, they became big movie stars.
 Jean, also known as the Vitagraph Dog, was a border collie that performed in early silent movies.
-In another hit film, Babe, which was about a little pig that became a sheep herder, it featured border collies as herders.
+In another hit film, Babe, which was about a little pig that became a sheepherder, it featured border collies as herders.

 They have also been cast in several movies such as Snow Dogs, Proud Rebel, and Animal Farm.
 A border collie named Maui played as Murray in the hit ’90s television series Mad About You for seven years.